mendix/docs/content/refguide/nanoflows.md

 3. Nanoflows are not run inside a transaction so, if an error occurs in a nanoflow, it will not roll back any previous changes.
 4. Nanoflows and microflows do not provide the same actions.
 Some actions available in microflows are not available in nanoflows, and vice versa.
 5. Because nanoflows use JavaScript libraries and microflows use Java libraries, there can sometimes be slight differences in the way expressions are executed.
-6. Changes done to the lists in a subnanoflow are not reflected in the original nanoflow
+6. Changes done to the lists in a sub-nanoflow are not reflected in the original nanoflow.

 ## 4 Notation & Categories